nacheon2/jobmarket/content/authors/admin/_index.md

 Cheon Lee is a doctoral student at the School of Public Affairs and Administration, Rutgers University - Newark.
 His research interest include public and nonprofit management, nonprofit and citizen participation, education policy, and diversity & equity.
 Before joining Rutgers University, he served as a Republic of Korea Air Force officer focusing on government-business contracts and intelligence operations.

+His general research agenda explores the effects of nonprofit commercialization and nonprofits' role in stimulating citizen political participation.
+His current studies examine the effect of message framing on commercialization and charitable giving, and the relationship between engagement in voluntary organizations and online political participation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.